jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ![*Mitchell Hashimoto*](images/Chapter-13/people/mh.png "mitchell hashimoto")[^153]

-Micthcell realized that himself and a good majority of developers where using VirtualBox to run and build test systems on their local machines and laptops.
+Mitchell realized that himself and a good majority of developers where using VirtualBox to run and build test systems on their local machines and laptops.
 He found that he could be productive by keeping copies of the production servers where his code would reside as a local vm on his system.
 He realized their were some limitations to what VirtualBox would allow for in the way of access to the system.
 VirtualBox just provided an interface to virtualize an operating system, and had no provisions for quickly deploying or automating an OS deployment--it was still a manual process.
 He and his company set out to solve this problem by developing opensource software.
 They developed this stack of software:

 ![*Hashicorp Stack*](images/Chapter-13/hashi/hashistack.png "hashi-stack")